Cam engine: Pistonless rotary engines

-Some engines use cams, but are not "cam engines" in the sense described here.
-These are a form of pistonless rotary engine.
-Since the time of James Watt, inventors have sought a rotary engine that relied on purely rotating movement, without the reciprocating movement and balance problems of the piston engine.
-These engines don't work either.

-Most pistonless engines relying on cams, such as the Rand cam engine, use the cam mechanism to control the motion of sealing vanes.
+Most piston-less engines relying on cams, such as the Rand cam engine, use the cam mechanism to control the motion of sealing vanes.
 Combustion pressure against these vanes causes a vane carrier, separate from the cam, to rotate.
 In the Rand engine, the camshaft moves the vanes so that they have a varying length exposed and so enclose a combustion chamber of varying volume as the engine rotates.
 The work done in rotating the engine to cause this expansion is the thermodynamic work done by the engine and what causes the engine to rotate.